 The world of business is evolving fast.
-Increasingly organisations, large and small, are under pressure to be accountable and transparent in their operations.
-They have a responsibility to their workforce, customers and the environment, including their supply chain.
-Failing to implement the right health and safety laws can put a heavy strain on a company’s finances and reputation, but more importantly put lives at risk.
+Increasingly organizations, large and small, are under pressure to be accountable and transparent in their operations.
+They have a responsibility to their workforce, customers, and the environment, including their supply chain.
+Failing to implement the right health and safety laws can put a heavy strain on a company’s finances and reputation, but more importantly, put lives at risk.

 Snapshot of incidents that were preventable:

 - Proposed penalties of $70,000 for Dyson Corporation as worker loses part of a finger.
 Ohio.
 Unguarded moving machine part.

 - Royal Mail Group Limited, fined £50,000 after the worker’s foot was run over by a reach truck.
 Medway Magistrates Court.
 Not providing correct footwear for the environment.

 - Major frozen food manufacturer fined £80,000 after employee nearly lost his arm.
 Peterborough Crown Court.
 Incorrect guards on conveyor.

 - Company was fined £2.6 million after an employee was crushed to death when a trench collapsed.
 Preston Crown Court.
 Inadequate risk assessment.